lidofinance/lido-frontend-template/DOCS.md

 ---

 Note!
-The `pages/api/rpc.ts` Next.js API route serves as a proxy for all JSON RPC requests so that the Infura/Alchemy API key is exposed to the browser.
+The `pages/api/rpc.ts` Next.js API route serves as a proxy for all JSON RPC requests so that the Infura/Alchemy API key is not exposed to the browser.

 ## Interacting with a contract

 _Note!
 The words token and contract are used interchangeably._

-**Step 1.** Before you are ready to work with your contract, you will need add its ABI to the `abi` directory and have `typechain` generate the contract factory and infer its types by running,
+**Step 1.** Before you are ready to work with your contract, you will need to add its ABI to the `abi` directory and have `typechain` generate the contract factory and infer its types by running,

 ```bash
 yarn typechain